A “Lavash” Spread for the Daring Bakers

 I’m a little late getting my post up today for this month’s Daring Bakers Challenge.
 Frankly I ran off with Rick to see the Leonardo da Vinci exhibit in Orem while it is still there- (more on that later) and we didn’t get back until late this evening.

 I really enjoyed the challenge this month- many thanks to our lovely Daring Bakers hosts for the month Natalie at Gluten A Go Go and Shel from Musings From the Fishbowl.
 This is the first time we have had two “Alternative Bakers” -the Daring Bakers members who spend each month adapting the recipes to fit Gluten Free, Vegan and other special diet recipes.
-They chose a recipe by one of my favourite bread gurus, Peter Reinhart -his Lavash from “The Bread Baker’s Apprentice”
+They chose a recipe by one of my favorite bread gurus, Peter Reinhart -his Lavash from “The Bread Baker’s Apprentice”

 lavashingred.JPG